gmalim/NBA_analysis/README_AllStars.md

 - Validation curves are calculated and visualized.
 - Classification scores for all models are calculated and listed.
 - ROC and PR curves for all models are calculated and visualized.
-- Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed for all CV groups.
+- Feature importances for Decision Tree ensemble models are calculated and listed for all CV groups.
-- Feature coefficients for linear models (e.g. Logistic Regression) are calculated and listed for all CV groups.
+- Feature coefficients for linear models are calculated and listed for all CV groups.

 ### 7. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
 - Confusion Matrices and classification scores for all models are calculated and visualized (if NBA All-Stars have been selected for test year).
-- Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
+- Feature importances for Decision Tree ensemble models are calculated and listed.
-- Feature coefficients for linear models (e.g. Logistic Regression) are calculated and listed.
+- Feature coefficients for linear models are calculated and listed.
-- For the Logistic Regression Classifier, the fitted Logistic Curves corresponding to all data features are visualized.
+- For the Logistic Regression Classifier, the fitted logistic curves corresponding to all data features are visualized.
 - Decision function values / classification probability scores in 2-D feature space for all models are visualized.
 - NBA player predictions for all models are listed.